danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 end
 ```

-Now, you just have to type `fastlane setup_xcode` to install all tools.
-It may
-seem like a no-win for now, but the nice thing with this approach is that it
-can easily be extended to handle even more tasks.
+Now, you can just type `fastlane setup_xcode` to install all tools.
+It may seem like a no-win, but the nice thing with this approach is that it can be extended to handle even more tasks.

 ## Linting

-Linting is a way to automatically check your code for programmatic and stylistic
+Linting is a way to automatically validate that code follows established conventions.
-errors.
 To do this, you use a code analyzer tool called a linter.

-`swiftlint` is a great linter for Swift.
-It triggers warnings and errors if the
-code doesn't follow certain conventions.
-The standard setup is good, but you can
-customize it by adding a `.swiftlint.yml` to the project root, in which you can
-ignore rules, tweak them to fit your style and add new ones.
+`swiftlint` is a great Swift linter that triggers warnings and errors if the  code doesn't follow certain conventions.
+You can customize the standard setup by adding a `.swiftlint.yml` to the project root, in which you can ignore rules, tweak them, add new rules, etc.

-When you read the swiftlint readme, it suggests you to add a `Run Script Phase`
+The SwiftLint readme suggests that you add this `Run Script Phase` to your app target:
-to your target, that looks like this:

 ```bash
 if which swiftlint >/dev/null; then